felgueres/felgueres.github.io/_posts/2021-05-12-Give-the-Public-the-future-they-want.markdown

 Consequentially, poorly articulated or unexamined asks will likely result in a future that optimizes what is most natural for humans; the near-sightedness and fleeting pleasures.

-If you could ask for the future we want, do you know what to ask for?
+If you could ask for the future, do you know what to ask for?

 Imagine a tool that can help us understand the identities we exert on the markets, a tool that could turn our intuitions into facts.